 Dumbells (especially in a range of different weights) are incredibly versatile.

 They can be used to perform a multitude of different exercises, allowing you to work, every muscle group in the body.

-They also offer different variations of exercises as opposed to there barbell versions meaning you can mix up and vary your workouts where and when needed and hit other muscles in slightly different ways and angles.
+They also offer different variations of exercises as opposed to their barbell versions meaning you can mix up and vary your workouts where and when needed and hit other muscles in slightly different ways and angles.

 When combined with an adjustable bench, the list of options increases, giving you more tools for your toolbox so to speak and allowing for more variation and specific muscle targeting.

-Since the day I started one to one training from my studio, I have used adjustable dumbbells, and although when I first purchased my pair, I did have some concerns I haven’t looked back since.
+Since the day I started one-to-one training from my studio, I have used adjustable dumbbells, and although when I first purchased my pair, I did have some concerns I haven’t looked back since.